-- 113. A monograph must comply with the requirements of clause 121 and have been peerreviewed at an international level by at least two independent recognised researchers of the specialisation. - 114.
+- 113. A monograph must comply with the requirements of clause 121 and have been positively peer-reviewed at an international level by at least two independent recognised researchers of the specialisation. [effective as of 1 March 2024] - 114.
 The author of a monograph to be published in the university's series of doctoral theses must have published or received an accept for publication for at least one research publication on the topic of the doctoral thesis meeting the requirements of clause 116.1 or 116.2. - 115.
 A monograph published or accepted for publication outside the university's series of doctoral theses must meet the requirements of clause 116.3.
 This must be supplemented by an introductory chapter meeting the requirements of clause 118 and the structure of the doctoral thesis described in clause 121.